Keona Health - Learning Resources

 These aren't theoretical gains.
 Research from Health Affairs confirms that automated nurse triage systems reduce operational costs by 15-20% on average.

 At the heart of this transformation is clinical accuracy.
 Studies show AI-assisted triage systems have demonstrated a 93% triage accuracy rate in directing patients to the appropriate level of care, compared to 80–85% for human-only triage decisions.
-For high-acuity cases, escalation accuracy reaches 95% (NIH), dramatically improving patient safety and reducing the chances of costly missteps.
+For high-acuity cases, escalation accuracy reaches 95% ( NIH), dramatically improving patient safety and reducing the chances of costly missteps.

-Smarter triage doesn’t just benefit staff and administrators; it also improves the patient experience.
+Smarter triage doesn't just benefit staff and administrators; it also improves the patient experience.
 Satisfaction scores regularly rise from 75% to over 90% within the first quarter of implementation.
 Patients receive faster responses, better guidance, and more appropriate care routing, which leads to fewer repeat calls and less frustration.
-In fact, patient satisfaction rates with nurse triage systems consistently range between 85-90%, as confirmed by research published in the Journal of Telemedicine and Telecare.

 Triage Transformation At A Glance